michpara/ITI1120-Introduction-to-Computing-I/Labs/Lab9/README.md

 # Lab 9

-To view instructions for lab 9, open lab9.pdf
+Instructions for Lab 9 in lab9.pdf